akbism/datasciencecoursera/README.md

 All steps performed by me for tidying the original data set have been explained in the CodeBook.md file.

 As per the instruction, I have only kept mean and standard deviation variables for each measurement.

- You should create one R script called run_analysis.R that does the following.
-Merges the training and the test sets to create one data set.
-Extracts only the measurements on the mean and standard deviation for each measurement.
-Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
-Creates a second, independent tidy data set with the average of each variable for each activity and each subject.